Pediatric Orthopedic Surgeons treating a Mallet Finger

 • Utilize nonsteroidal anti-inflammatory medications (NSAIDs)

 It’s a good idea to visit a doctor as soon as possible.
-Mallet finger injuries may frequently be treated non-surgically unless the damage is severe.
+Doctors will normally treat a Mallet finger non-surgically unless the damage is severe.
 It’s essential to obtain treatment as soon as possible, even if your child does not feel any pain and his or her hand still functions.
 The finger may stiffen if treatment is not sought.
 Or the finger may develop a swan neck deformity, in which the joint bends in an incorrect direction.
 In addition, the injury may affect the finger’s articular cartilage, which controls bone growth.
 If it is not fixed, the child’s finger may grow incorrectly or with stunted growth.

 Mallet Finger Physical Therapy Treatment